MeanyLodge/History/docs/Mountaineer-Annual.md

 Meany Ski Lodge continues to operate their downhill rope tows, and in fact, has added a beginner tow.
 Here too, more and more downhill skiers are sharing the slopes with the cross-country skiers heading out on tours in the backcountry or practicing their telemarks.

 Meany still runs a very busy downhill ski school through January and February and has added a cross country session as well.
-In addi­tion, they offer clinics for telemarking as often as possible during the season.
+In addition, they offer clinics for telemarking as often as possible during the season.

 Another innovation at Meany has been the introduction of MOFA classes.
 The entire MOFA course, practical exam and CPR are offered during two very full weekends at the lodge.
 Students have given the class rave reviews and seem to appreciate the chance to have their practicals in such a remote and realistic location.